salvakantero/RedPlanetPi/Readme.txt

 RED PLANET Pi is released under GPL v3 for all software components* (see license.txt).
 * However, please note that the illustrations used for the cover artwork are NOT released under the GPL v3 license.
-These illustrations are the intellectual property of MasterKlown and are subject to separate licensing terms.
+These illustrations are the intellectual property of Masterklown and are subject to separate licensing terms.
-Any use, reproduction, or distribution of the illustrations must be authorized by MasterKlown.
+Any use, reproduction, or distribution of the illustrations must be authorized by Masterklown.
-Please refer to the individual licensing terms provided by MasterKlown for more information.

 Thanks for playing!